CiscoDevNet/ansible-meraki/README.md

 MR access points are enterprise-class, high-performance access points for the enterprise.
 MR access points have MIMO technology and integrated beamforming built-in for high performance applications.
 BLE allows for advanced location applications to be developed with no on-premises analytics platforms.

+## List of Meraki Modules

+* meraki_organization - Responsible for the creation and configuration of organizations
+* meraki_network - Creates, deletes, and configures settings for a network object.
+Most configuration options, such as firewall rules or SSIDs are in separate modules.

 ## Using the Meraki modules

 Meraki modules provide a user-friendly interface to manage your Meraki environment using Ansible.
 For example, details about SNMP settings for a particular organization can be discovered using the module `meraki_snmp <meraki_snmp_module>`.